-How to Prevent Remote Desktop from Locking Screen
+How to Disable Remote Desktop from Locking Screen

-By default Windows Server activates the screen saver if the computer has been idle for 10 minutes and the setting “On resume, display logon screen” will also be checked.
-So if Windows detects no activity for 10 minutes, the screen saver will be activated and when we get back to the Remote Desktop Connection, the screen saver is removed and then prompts to login.
-To solve this problem, you can either disable the screen saver or remove the logon screen on resume.
+By default, Windows Server activates the screen saver after 10 minutes of inactivity, and the “On resume, display logon screen” setting is enabled.
+When this happens, the screen saver is removed upon returning to the Remote Desktop, prompting a login.
+To fix this, you can either disable the screen saver or remove the logon screen on resume.

 To disable the auto lock screen when idle, the easiest solution which requires only a click is to download this registry fix file, run it on the computer that is automatically getting locked and restart the PC for the changes to take effect.
 Alternatively, here are the steps if you prefer to do it manually.